Tropical adic spaces I: The continuous spectrum of a topological semiring: Introduction

 \subsection{Organization of the paper}

 The paper is organized as follows: in Section~\ref{sect:prelim} we review the necessary background, starting with the basics of semirings and prime congruences on them.
 We give concrete examples and recall how to specify prime congruences on the polynomial and Laurent polynomial semirings in a concrete way.
-In addition, we discuss some of the basics of tropical toric varieties and totally ordered abelian groups.
-In Section~\ref{sect: universal-topology} we define a topology with a certain universal property on any semiring.
-Then, in Section~\ref{sect: Cont} we introduce the continuous spectrum of a topological semiring and realize it both as a topological space and a functor.
+In addition, we discuss some of the basics of tropical toric varieties.
+In Section~\ref{sect: Cont} we introduce the continuous spectrum of a topological semiring and realize it both as a topological space and a functor.
 In Section~\ref{sect: Cnvg} we study the semiring of convergent power series at a point $P$.
 We define a metric on $\Cnvg{P}$ in Section~\ref{sect: topology-Cnvg} and prove that the topology induced by this metric makes $\Cnvg{P}$ into a topological semiring.
 In Section~\ref{sect: canExt} we study a canonical extension of any prime $P \in \ContBaseInt{\base}{(\base[\Mon])}$ to a prime on $\Cnvg{P}$.
 We then use these canonical extensions in Section~\ref{section:TheoremCrown} to give algebraic and geometric descriptions of $\Cont{(\Cnvg{P})}$.
 Specifically, it is there that we prove Theorem~\ref{IntroThm:Crown}.
 In Section~\ref{sect: dim-Cnvg} we investigate an analogue of Krull dimension for $\Cnvg{P}$, compute it exactly in many cases, and prove Theorem~\ref{IntroThm:Dimension}.

-We also have two appendices.
-In Appendix~\ref{app:TotOrdAbGps} we recall Hahn's embedding theorem and describe how to modify one proof of it to give a slightly stronger result which we use in our study of $\Cont A$.
+We also have several short appendices.
+In Appendix~\ref{app:TotOrdAbGps1} we discuss some basics of totally ordered abelian groups and establish notation {for them}.
+In Appendix~\ref{app:TotOrdAbGps2} {we} recall Hahn's embedding theorem and describe how to modify one proof of it to give a slightly stronger result which we use in our study of $\Cont A$.
+In Appendix~\ref{sect: universal-topology} we define a topology with a certain universal property on any semiring.
 In Appendix~\ref{app: trdeg} we introduce the transcendence degree of a totally ordered semifield extension, and observe that it is the same as a quantity that arose in our study of dimension in Section~\ref{sect: dim-Cnvg}.
+In Appendix~\ref{app:AdicAnalytification} we justify the relation between our theory and the adic analytifications of varieties stated between Theorems~\ref{thm: Intro-Cont-Functor} and \ref{thm:IntroGiveAdicPoint}.

 \addtocontents{toc}{ }